USC Wrigley Institute for Environmental Studies: Past leadership

-USC Wrigley Marine Science Center

-The Wrigley Institute manages the USC Wrigley Marine Science Center, located on the West End of Catalina Island and bordering the Blue Cavern State Marine Conservation Area.
+The Wrigley Institute manages the USC Wrigley Marine Science Center, which is located near Two Harbors on Catalina Island, and borders the Blue Cavern State Marine Conservation Area.

-USC provides daily weekday boat transportation for the USC community to the Catalina facility from the Southern California Marine Institute on Terminal Island.
+USC provides boat transportation several times per week for the USC community to the Catalina facility from the Southern California Marine Institute on Terminal Island.

 USC Wrigley Sustainability Prize

-The institute launched a pitch competition in 2017 for sustainable businesses called the USC Wrigley Sustainability Prize.
-The event highlights innovative start-up ideas from all disciplines and rewards concepts that could result in meaningful environmental change.
-Winning teams receive prize money to help translate their ideas into action.
-Past student businesses have included:
+Between 2017 and 2023, the institute hosted a pitch competition for sustainable businesses called the USC Wrigley Sustainability Prize.
+The event highlighted innovative start-up ideas from all disciplines and rewarded concepts that could result in meaningful environmental change.
+Winning teams received prize money to help translate their ideas into action.
+Winners included: